qzhou19/COVID-19-Analysis/README.md

 * Data\                   : Data downloaded as mentioned above used for this analysis

-This project follows the CRISP-DM process as domenstrated in the analysis flow, from business/data understanding, to data preparing/modeling, until results/deploy.
+This project follows the CRISP-DM process as demonstrated in the analysis flow, from business/data understanding, to data preparing/modeling, until results/deploy.

 The analysis is aiming at answering following questions of interest: